desasource/i3wm-backup/README.md

-i3 filesso i can acess them from another computer
+uploaded i3 files so i can acess them from another computer